 Physicians may express concern about the liability risk of working with APNs, but the reality is that they are at far less risk relative to APNs than to their physician colleagues.

-Over the thirty year period between 1990-2020, 15,853 (out of 31,545 actively practicing NJ physicians) were reported to the National Practitioner Data Bank for having been named in a malpractice suit, or settlement; that is 50 percent of the total. xci xcii Over the same period, 227 APNs (out of 11,867 licensed by the NJ Board of Nursing) were so reported; that is 1.9 percent of the total. xeiii xeiv An updated analysis of NPDB reports malpractice suits or settlement on (now)
+Over the thirty-year period between 1990-2020, 15,853 (out of 31,545 actively practicing NJ physicians) were reported to the National Practitioner Data Bank for having been named in a malpractice suit, or settlement; that is 50 percent of the total.
+Verification over the same period, 227 APNs (out of 11,867 licensed by the NJ Board of Nursing) were so reported; that is 1.9 percent of the total.